 Until January 1999, the SWMA remained responsible for the operation of our sanitary landfill, the City Garage foundry sand monofill, our municipal recycling and education center, a rural refuse collection program, a household hazardous waste collection program, and our 10-acre municipal composting operation.
-This involves the supervision of 18 full-time and the administration of a 4.3 million dollar annual budget (2015).
+This involves the supervision of 16 full-time employees and one part -time employee and the administration of a 3.7 million dollar annual budget (2016).